 In general, glass enclosures are the most recommended since it offers excellent visibility for viewing.
 Not only that, as a material, glass is actually easy to clean and highly durable.

 Also, glass doesn’t insulate well, which means that the temperature will remain relatively consistent with the ambient room temperature.
 And this could either be negative or positive, depending on where you live.

 Glass tanks come in various sizes and are quite easy to find.
 They also allow for a customizable backdrop that will give your ball python peace of mind.

 Glass tanks, however, represent various disadvantages.

-For starters, glass tanks, durable as they may be, they are also relatively heavy.
+For starters, glass tanks, as durable as they may be, are also relatively heavy.
 And this makes it difficult to move around, particularly if you choose the bigger ones.

-In addition, most glass tanks have imperfect tank toppers.
-Ball pythons are surprisingly strong for their size and notorious climbers, s it is usual to hear ball pythons managing to push lids off the top of their cage and breaking free.
+Besides, most glass tanks have imperfect tank toppers.
+Ball pythons are surprisingly strong for their size and notorious climbers, so it is usual to hear ball pythons managing to push lids off the top of their cage and breaking free.